w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 - A development and deployment environment in the cloud (e.g., AWS Elastic Beanstalk)
 - Support complete application life-cycle: building, testing, deploying, etc.
-- Avoid expense/complexity of managing licenses and application infrastructure
+- Avoid the expense/complexity of managing licenses and application infrastructure

 :::
 ::: {.column width=30%}